Damianko135/curseforge-autoupdater/golang/INSTALL.md

 **If mage commands fail:**
 - Ensure you're in the `golang/` directory
 - Run `mage deps` first to install project dependencies

-**If air fails to start:**
-- Make sure you have write permissions in the project directory
-- Check that `tmp/` directory can be created